 A stye is a painful swelling that develops on the outside of the eyelid, producing pus.
 They are caused by a bacterial infection of the base of the eyelash (where it attaches to the eyelid)

-Most styes can be treated simply with the application of a cloth which has been warmed with hot water.
+Most styes can be treated simply with the application of a cloth that has been warmed with hot water.
 More serious styes can be treated with antibiotic medication in the form of either cream or tablets.

 Dry Eye Syndrome

 This is a common complication of blepharitis, caused by eyes being unable to make enough tears, or the tears evaporating too quickly to provide moisture for the eye.
 Dry eye syndrome is also known as keratoconjunctivitis sicca.
-As a result of dry eye syndrome your eyes can dry out as well as becoming swollen and irritated.
+As a result of dry eye syndrome, your eyes can dry out as well as becoming swollen and irritated.